-Anything below 80°C (176 °F) is a safe temperature for a graphics card, with 60 degrees celsius being the average.
-It’s possible to go higher, but this will start to become dangerous and cause issues such as blue screens and graphical glitches that effect performance.
+Anything below 80°C (176 °F) is a safe temperature for a graphics card, with 60 degrees Celsius being the average.
+It’s possible to go higher, but this will start to become dangerous and cause issues such as blue screens and graphical glitches that affect performance.

 Why you should care about your GPU temp?

 If you don’t pay attention to your GPU temperature then it’s possible that you could end up damaging your graphics card – not just from the high temperatures but also the overclocking.
 The temperature has an effect on things such as MOSFETs and capacitors, which can reduce their lifespan if they get too hot during normal operation.